PriyaVijay1703/ScoreAssessment/README.md

 # Score Mobile Automation

-This project aims to automate score mobile testing with mobile automation frameworks.
+This project aims to automate score mobile testing with mobile automation frameworks.Appium and Android emulator is used for automation.
+It has testsuite which has test case named "ScoreTestCase" .
+Below are the test steps covered in the testcase 1.Open Score Application
+2.Navigate to League Page
+3.Selecting Score Tab
+4.Verify that you are on the correct tab and that the data is displayed 5.Verify that back navigation returns you to the previous page correctly.

 # Prerequisite